miheerdew/cbce/README.md

 # cbce

-Consider two sets of high-dimensional measurements on the same set of samples.
-CBCE (Correlation Bi-Community Extraction method) finds sets of variables from the first measurement and sets of variables from the second measurement which are correlated to each other.
+Consider two types of high-dimensional measurements on the same samples.
+CBCE (Correlation Bi-Community Extraction method) finds a set of features `A` of the first measurement type and set of features of `B` from the second measurement type, that are correlated to each other in aggregate.

+Formally the pair `(A,B)` is called a bimodule and the algorithm called the Bimodule Search Procedure (BSP) is introduced in [[1]](#1).
+We have used this method for analysis multi-view data in areas like genomics and climate science.

 ## Installation